Travel details

 -

-Lalibela Sightseeing
+Lalibela sightseeing

-Visit to the northwest cluster of churches
+Visit the northwestern group of churches

-Bet Medhane Alem (the largest rock-hewn church)
+Bet Medane Alem (the largest monolithic church)

 Bet Mariam